tom-seddon/beeblink/docs/tech.md

 ### Status bytes

-Non-empty request payloads include status bytes at particular points, based on the LSB of the byte's negative offset, i.e., `-((payload_size)-1-(offset of byte))`.
+Non-empty payloads include status bytes at particular points, based on the LSB of the byte's negative offset, i.e., `-((payload_size)-1-(offset of byte))`.
 (The first byte's negative offset is `-((payload_size)-1)`, and the last byte's is `0`.)